ks961/taskmaster/README.md

 # TaskMaster: A Collaborative Task Tracking System

-The project involves creating a RESTful API for organizing and tracking tasks within teams and projects using Node.js and Express.js.
-It includes user authentication and profile management, team creation with invitation and join workflows, project grouping under teams with invitation and join endpoints, and comprehensive task operations such as creation, listing (with status filtering), updating, searching by text, commenting, and file attachments.
+The project involves building a collaborative task management platform using Node.js and Express.js, featuring a RESTful API and real-time updates via Socket.io.
+It supports user authentication and profile management, team creation with invitation and join workflows, and project grouping under teams with their own invitation and join mechanisms.
+Tasks can be created, listed (with optional status filtering), updated, searched by text, commented on, and have file attachments.
+Realtime notifications inform users of task assignments and updates.
+Additionally, the system integrates with a generative AI service to automatically generate descriptions for newly created tasks, enhancing productivity and consistency.

 ---